-Through our dual degree program in applied mathematics and engineering, Alexis graduated with her Masters degree in Biomedical Engineering at UVa in May 2013.
+Through MBC’s dual degree program in applied math and engineering, Alexis graduated with her master’s in Biomedical Engineering at UVa in May 2013.

 Students can pursue a BS with a major in applied mathematics in two ways, either at the College or through the Mary Baldwin College — University of Virginia dual degree program in Engineering.
 Students interested in the dual degree program must complete the calculus and physics sequence in their first year at the College.

-Applied Mathematics is a part of MBC’s School of Science and is available through the College for Women and Adult Degree Program* in Staunton.
+Applied Mathematics is available through the College for Women and Adult Degree Program* in Staunton.